 - A. Joint Pretrial Order.
-Unless otherwise ordered by the Court, no later than thirty days after the date for the completion of all discovery or, in the event a dispositive motion is filed, no later than thirty days after the Court's ruling on such motion, the parties shall both file on ECF, as a "Joint Pretrial Statement," and submit by email to the Court (Furman NYSDChambers@nysd.uscourts.gov) a proposed joint pretrial order, which shall include the following: - i. the full caption of the action; - ii. the names, law firms, addresses, telephone number, and email addresses of trial counsel if not already listed on the docket; - iii. a brief statement by plaintiff (or, in a removed case, by defendant) as to the basis of subject matter jurisdiction, and a brief statement by each other party as to the presence or absence of subject matter jurisdiction.
+Unless otherwise ordered by the Court, no later than 30 days after the date for the completion of all discovery or, in the event a dispositive motion is filed, no later than 30 days after the Court's ruling on such motion, the parties shall both file on ECF, as a "Joint Pretrial Statement," and submit by email to the Court (Furman NYSDChambers@nysd.uscourts.gov) a proposed joint pretrial order, which shall include the following: - i. the full caption of the action; - ii. the names, law firms, addresses, and telephone and fax numbers of trial counsel if not already listed on the docket;

+- iii. a brief statement by plaintiff (or, in a removed case, by defendant) as to the basis of subject matter jurisdiction, and a brief statement by each other party as to the presence or absence of subject matter jurisdiction.
 Such statements shall include citations to all statutes relied on and relevant facts as to citizenship and jurisdictional amount; - iv. a brief summary by each party of the claims and defenses that the party asserts remain to be tried, including citations to any statutes on which the party relies.
 Such summaries shall also identify all claims and defenses previously asserted that are not to be tried.
-The summaries should not recite any evidentiary matter; - v. a statement as to the number of trial days needed and whether the case is to be tried with or without a jury; - vi. a joint statement summarizing the nature of the case, to be read to potential jurors during jury selection; - vii. a list of people, places, and institutions (in alphabetical order) that are likely to be mentioned during the course of the trial, to be read to potential jurors during jury selection; - viii. a statement as to whether all parties have consented to trial by a magistrate judge, without identifying which parties do or do not consent;

-- ix. any stipulations or agreed statements of fact or law to which all parties consent.
-In a jury case, the parties should memorialize any such stipulations or agreed statements of fact or law in a standalone document that can be marked and admitted at trial; - x. a list of all trial witnesses (in alphabetical order), indicating whether such witnesses will testify in person or by deposition, whether such witnesses will require an interpreter (and, if so, which party will pay the costs for the interpreter), and a brief summary of the substance of each witness's testimony.
-Absent leave of the Court, a witness listed by both sides shall testify only once (with the defendant permitted to go beyond the scope of the direct on cross-examination), and counsel should confer with respect to scheduling; - xi. designations by each party of deposition testimony to be offered in its case-in-chief and any and counter-designations as follows: - (a) a chart listing (1) the designations and counter-designations; (2) any objections, including the bases for such objections; (3) a brief response to each objection; and - (b) transcripts of each relevant deposition with designations, counterdesignations, and objections highlighted in different colors.
+The summaries should not recite any evidentiary matter; - v. a statement as to the number of trial days needed and whether the case is to be tried with or without a jury; - vi. a joint statement summarizing the nature of the case, to be read to potential jurors during jury selection; - vii. a list of people, places, and institutions that are likely to be mentioned during the course of the trial, to be read to potential jurors during jury selection; - viii. a statement as to whether all parties have consented to trial by a magistrate judge, without identifying which parties do or do not consent; - ix. any stipulations or agreed statements of fact or law to which all parties consent.
+In a jury case, the parties should memorialize any such stipulations or agreed statements of fact or law in a standalone document that can be marked and admitted at trial; - x. a list of all trial witnesses, indicating whether such witnesses will testify in person or by deposition, whether such witnesses will require an interpreter (and, if so, which party will pay the costs for the interpreter), and a brief summary of the substance of each witness's testimony.
+Absent leave of Court, a witness listed by both sides shall testify only once (with the defendant permitted to go beyond the scope of the direct on cross-examination), and counsel should confer with respect to scheduling; - xi. a designation by each party of deposition testimony to be offered in its case-in-chief and any counter-designations and objections by any other party.
+The parties need not designate deposition testimony to be used for impeachment purposes only; - xii. a list by each party of all exhibits to be offered in its case-in-chief, with a single asterisk indicating exhibits to which no party objects on any ground.
+If a party objects to an exhibit, the objection should be noted by indicating the Federal Rule of Evidence that is the basis for the objection.
+If any party believes that the Court should rule on such an objection in advance of trial, that party should include a notation to that effect (e.g., "Advance Ruling Requested") as well.
+In general, the Court will rule on relevance and authenticity objections at the time of trial;